30th November, 2017 - 9:30 AM to 12:30 PM

 Is Your Network Working For You?

-Experts report that 85% of jobs are filled through networking contacts.
-Networking is defined as the cultivation of productive relationships – to seek employment, to make business connections, or for personal use.
-Yet, for all its benefits, there are many job seekers who are not comfortable – or who may even avoid – taking part in this valuable activity.
-This workshop examines the skill of in-person networking from several vantage points, so that you leave with the confidence and ability to meet new people, cultivate relationships, and leverage those connections to find leads to employment opportunities.
+Experts report that 85% of jobs are filled through networking contacts and activities.
+Networking is defined as the cultivation of productive relationships – whether seeking employment, making business connections, or for personal use.
+Yet, for all its benefits, there are many job seekers who are not comfortable – or who may even avoid – using networking as a job-search tool.
+This workshop introduces the concept of purpose-driven networking, a way to focus in on your networking goals and to obtain the information and connections you need.

 Facilitated by Robyn Winters, TBJL Career Strategist